 Enjoy a real Oxford experience in the heart of the city.

-Lincoln College, situated in the heart of the city, is one of Oxford’s most attractive and intimate medieval colleges.
-Warmly welcoming visitors during the holiday period.
+Lincoln College is one of Oxford’s most attractive and intimate medieval colleges and warmly welcomes visitors during the holiday period.
 Bedrooms are situated on Turl Street, just opposite the main College entrance.
 All rooms come equipped with bed linen, towels and tea-and-coffee making facilities.

 Rooms are serviced daily by your Scout (Housekeeping).
 The rooms are primarily student study-bedrooms, and whilst not being of hotel standard, they will be clean and comfortable for your stay.
 The Cloud Wifi available only.